Page navigation

 ,No significant further study ,With significant further study

 For the 2017/18 graduate cohort, Graduate Outcomes data conveyed a 10% difference in earnings between male and female graduates, with male graduates reporting higher earnings than their female counterparts.
-Moreover, the 2021 Graduate Outcomes survey (pertaining to 2018/19 graduates) found that three fifths (61%) of females were earning salaries below £27,000, compared with 48% of males 15 months after graduation - male graduates earning £2,217 more than their female counterparts on average.5
+Moreover, the 2021 Graduate Outcomes survey (pertaining to 2018/19 graduates) found that three fifths (61%) of females were earning salaries below £27,000, compared with 48% of males 15 months after graduation.5

 Data from the 2022 Graduate Outcomes survey painted a similar picture, with male graduates out-earning their female counterparts by £2,087, on average, 15 months after graduating.
 Albeit, the difference in average earnings between male and female graduates in this cohort (2019/20) was 6% smaller than that of the previous one.
 To add, 58% of females were earning salaries below £27,000 compared with 45% males.